 A sans-serif family with five weights – Light, Regular, Medium, Bold and Black, all with italics – Rubik has subtle, rounded corners and is ideal for both body copy and headlines.
 It was designed by Philipp Hubert and Sebastian Fischer at Hubert and Fischer.

-A display font (recommended to be used above 30pt) much in the style of Alex Trochut, Monoton is a contemporary take on metalpress fonts, and was designed by Vernon Adams.
-It's perfect for a quirky headline on your site – as the estimated 2,000,000 websites it has been used on proves.
+A display font (recommended to be used above 30pt) much in the style of Alex Trochut, Monoton is a contemporary take on metalpress fonts, is another font designed by Vernon Adams.
+It's perfect for a quirky headline on your site – as the estimated 320,000 websites it has been used on proves.
 Pair it with a modern serif for a contemporary yet classic feel.

-According to Google, Baloo is "a perfect blend of pointy paws in a coat of fur".
-OK.
-We think it's an intriguing rounded display face, that’s also available in nine Indian scripts along with a Latin counterpart.
-Versatile and, well, rather beautiful.
+According to its Google Fonts description, Baloo is "a perfect blend of pointy paws in a coat of fur".
+While we're not sure it's quite that animalistic, we think it's an intriguing rounded display face, that’s also available in nine Indian scripts along with a Latin counterpart.
+It's versatile and, well, rather beautiful.

-Neuton is a little like Times in structure, with its large height, short extenders, and a compact width.
-It’s perfect for body copy and comes in Extra-Light, Light, Regular, Regular Italic, Bold and Extra Bold.
-A hugely versatile Dutch-inspired face by designer Brian Zick.
+Neuton is hugely versatile Dutch-inspired face by designer Brian Zick.
+It's a little like Times in structure, with its large height, short extenders, and compact width and is perfect for body copy.
+It's available in Extra-Light, Light, Regular, Regular Italic, Bold and Extra Bold.

 A little bit condensed, a little bit rounded, and a little bit quirky in its rounded terminals and soft appearance, Lilita One is a fun display font for headlines and shorter text (perhaps navigational elements).
-Best used at 40pt and above, we reckon.
+It's best used at 40pt and above, we reckon.